brentley/ecsworkshop/content/secrets/04-code-review/copilot.md

 Copilot utilizes Cloudformation templates to provision infrastructure behind the scenes.
 The above template is generated when `copilot init` is run - but in the case of this tutorial as long as you use the same service name and values, the process will use the file in the repository.

-The main values here specify
+The main values here specify:
 * A load balanced web service
 * Dockerfile to use for build
 * CPU for Fargate task
 * Memory for Fargate task
 * Secret definition from consequent addons stack.

-When we reference the secret in this manner, we are telling copilot to grab the created secret in the addons template `copilot\todo-app\addons\db.yml` that is specified in the output section of that file.
+When we reference the secret in this manner, we are telling copilot to grab the created secret that will be created in the addons template `copilot\todo-app\addons\db.yml` and pass that secret as a environment variable to the application called `POSTGRES_DATA`

 Any additional resources that an application requires are placed in the `copilot\service-name\addons` directory as YML files.
 In this tutorial we are creating an Aurora Serverless Postgres Database Cluster, but any additional AWS resource can be speficied here by adding a cloudformation template.
 This option is also part of the copilot CLI using the `copilot storage init` command.